Gym owner giving free memberships to those who don’t get vaccinated

 BELLMAWR, N.J.
-(WNCN) — In light of popular doughnut shop Krispy Kreme offering free donuts to those who have received a COVID-19 vaccine, one gym owner is doing the opposite.
+(WNCN) — In light of popular doughnut shop Krispy Kreme offering free doughnuts to those who have received a COVID-19 vaccine, one gym owner is doing the opposite.

 Ian Smith, who says he is the co-owner of The Atilis Gym, located in Bellmawr, New Jersey had a different proposal — free memberships for everybody who has not been vaccinated.